opentelekomcloud-infra/system-config/kubernetes/argocd-apps/bootstrap/app-of-apps/README.md

-# ArgoCD App-of-Apps Infra
+# ArgoCD App-of-Apps

-Our ArgoCD app-of-apps-infra Helm charts implement the [Argo CD app-of-apps pattern](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/#app-of-apps-pattern), designed to deploy Argo CD Application resources.
+Our ArgoCD app-of-apps Helm charts implement the [Argo CD app-of-apps pattern](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/#app-of-apps-pattern), designed to deploy Argo CD Application resources.
 These charts facilitate the configuration of multiple applications that are related or complement each other in functionality.

 ## Overview

-The `app-of-apps-infra` chart does not deploy applications directly but configures Argo CD to manage deployments across multiple environments.
+The `app-of-apps` chart does not deploy applications directly but configures Argo CD to manage deployments across multiple environments.
 It leverages Helm to orchestrate the deployment process, ensuring that applications are deployed consistently as per the defined configurations.

 ## Features